 IMPORTANT: If you DO NOT wish us to retain said image(s), you MUST inform IOP by clearly worded email, instructing us to erase/dispose of all files, in this instance.

-Note: IOP will not be liable in any form for the subsequent lost of the images by the commissioning client or their agents.
+Note: IOP will not be liable in any form for the subsequent lost of the original images by the commissioning client or their agents.

 Are you a member of any professional body?

-How do I prepare for a photoshoot?
+How do I the client prepare for a photoshoot?